-On average a rental car in India costs RM 271 per day.
+On average a car hire in India costs RM 311 per day.

-Intermediate (Ford Escape or similar) is the most frequently booked rental car type in India.
+Economy (Hyundai i10 or similar) is the most frequently booked car hire type in India.

 Road conditions can vary greatly, and cities are subject to immense traffic congestion.
 It is also important to watch out for hazards, such as potholes, landslides, and animals on the road, especially when straying away from the major cities.
 Driving is on the left in India, and there are several regulations to observe in terms of turning, intersections, and traffic lights.